mrrfv/discord-webhook-qotd-bot/README.md

 # Discord Question of the Day Bot

 This is a Node.js application that utilizes a discord webhook to post a question of the day from a file to a Discord channel.
-It reads a JSON object containing an array of questions and posts one question every 24 hours.
+It reads a JSON object containing an array of questions and posts one question according to your schedule.

 ## Usage